Lake Balboa, Los Angeles: Population

 The median yearly household income in 2008 dollars was $65,336, considered average for the city and county.
 Renters occupied 34.1% of the housing stock and house- or apartment-owners held 65.9%.
 The percentages of households that earned $40,000 to $125,000 a year were high for the county.

 Geography

-On November 2, 2007, the City Council of Los Angeles approved a motion renaming a large portion of Van Nuys to Lake Balboa.
+On November 2, 2007, the Los Angeles City Council approved a motion renaming a large portion of Van Nuys to Lake Balboa.
 The new boundaries are as follows: